LeLocTai/blog-hugo/content/posts/unity-lasso-selection-part-1.md

 		return 0;
 	}
 ```
-Finally, implement the interface with a stuff
+Finally, implement the interface to get it to compile.
 ``` csharp
 }
 ```